What is the MHFAider Accreditation Program?

 - Email MHFAiders their Certificates of Accreditation after successful completion of the Accreditation Assessment (or Certificate of Completion after providing feedback only or should they not pass the assessment).

-- Remind MHFAiders to complete a Refresher Accreditation MHFA Course when their MHFAider Accreditation is due to expire after 3 years.
+- Remind MHFAiders to complete a Refresher MHFA Course when their MHFAider Accreditation is due to expire after 3 years.

 - Invite them to sign up to our Friends of MHFA Newsletter.

 What will MHFAider feedback data be used for?